 First, let’s briefly probe the motivation and officer mindset.
 There are a myriad of reasons officers become focused on DWI arrests and their motivation might not be what you might think.
 Officers, and particularly troopers, are typically rated on their number of arrests.
 DWI arrests are a priority enforcement area in some agencies, such as the state police, who are largely tasked with a traffic related focus for its uniformed officers.

 The agency prioritizes traffic-related enforcement for its uniform troopers.
 Managers and supervisors view it favorably.
-Indeed, station supervisors do not want to be considered as overseeing a stationhouse of slugs; rather, they want their enforcement numbers to reflect a robust, motivated team.
-At oe point, troopers would receive a commendation based on achieving a certain number of DWI arrests within a month or given period.
-The DWI arrest number is not a mandate, such as what would be associated with a quota, but the more arrests you get – and in particular with DWIs – the higher the likelihood of a commendation or hierarchical in-agency recognition.
+Indeed, station supervisors do not want to be considered as overseeing lazy officers.
+They want enforcement numbers showing a strong, motivated team.
+At one point, troopers received commendations for achieving a certain number of DWI arrests within a month or period.
+The DWI arrest number is not a formal quota.
+However, more arrests, especially DWIs, increase the likelihood of commendation or recognition.

 Conversely, if an officer has what is considered a low count on DWIs, as compared with others in the station, or has received a warning or admonishment from a supervisor concerning the dearth of his impaired-driving related arrests, she or he becomes more focused or motivated on an weekend evening or night shift to secure such an arrest.